ckaipf/cooccurence/README.md

 nextflow main.nf
 ```

 ## Notes

- * Files have to be in the `gff` format and are set in the script
+ * Files have to be in the `GFF` format and are set in the script
- * Parameters for `bedtools closest` and maximal distances are passed in a csv config file
+ * Parameters for `bedtools closest` and maximal distances are passed in a combinatorial table (`CSV` file)
     * Default parameters can be set within the script
     * Only non-default lines have to be set in the config
     * Provide at least one entry in the config